 The de Mittons were replaced by 1312 as a result of a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet, first cousin to Edward II.
 He was the husband of Alice de Lacy, her fathers

 Henry's only surviving heir.
-This was result of a life estate agreement by Henry de Lacy for pledging his daughter Ann to Thomas Plantagenet when she was 9 years old.It was to secure the Plantagenet family of Edward I with the de Lacy family of Henry de Lacy.
+This was result of a life estate agreement by Henry de Lacy for pledging his daughter Ann to Thomas Plantagenet when she was 9 years old.It was to secure the Plantagenet family of Edward I with the historic Norman conquest and Magna Carta de Lacy family of Henry de Lacy,the most esteemed Baron of the Realm.
 Henry de Lacy was Edward I closest consular, confident and designated Lord protector of the realm in Edward I absence.In effect regent to Edward II.
 Ann's husband Thomas Plantagenet became the real inheritor thru a life estate of the de Lacy baronies upon Henry de Lacy`s death.

 Thomas Plantagenet however did not have a blood connection with the de Mittons as did his wife’s family.
-Mitton manor after 1311 was then granted by Thomas Plantagenet (as the new paramount feudal lord) to another family.
+Lacking that bloodline connection to the new Earl, Mitton manor after 1311 was then granted by Thomas Plantagenet to another family.
 No lord of the manor resided at Mitton manor ever again.